Seattle Seahawks Logo

 Font and Colors

-On all emblems of the Seattle Seahawks team, a sea hawk is depicted – and not just any, but in the form of a ceremonial mask of the Native Americans of the Northwest coast.
-According to historical records, it once belonged to the local inhabitants of the Kwakwaka’wakw tribe, who used similar items during their rituals.
-The logo reflects the cultural heritage of the region and the aesthetics of Native American tribes.
+On all emblems of the Seattle Seahawks team, a sea hawk is depicted, and not just any, but in the form of a ceremonial mask of the Native Americans of the Northwest coast.
+According to historical records, it once belonged to the Kwakwaka’wakw tribe, who used similar items in their rituals.
+The logo reflects the region’s cultural heritage and the aesthetics of Native American tribes.

 The prototype for the current emblem was the 1976 version.
 It, in turn, was copied from a real object.
 In the new millennium, NFL Properties artists changed the design to move away from the mask image.
 The modern interpretation of the osprey’s head seems caricatured.
 At the same time, the redesign gave the logo a lack of dynamism and aggressiveness.

 The bird’s eye is a reference to Egyptian mythology.
-In Egyptian writing, there were hieroglyphs in the form of a falcon, on which the emblem creators focused their attention.
+In Egyptian writing, hieroglyphs depicted a falcon, which the emblem creators focused on.
 The image of the sea hawk itself symbolizes the aspiration for success.

 The Seattle Seahawks’ brand isn’t highlighted.
 The absence of original fonts is not very noticeable because the graphic part itself looks unusual.
 In the first version of the logo, two colors were used: royal blue and forest green.
-On March 1, 2002, new shades came to replace them: lime green, Seahawks navy, and Seahawks blue.
+On March 1, 2002, new shades replaced them: lime green, Seahawks navy, and Seahawks blue.
 In 2012, wolf gray was added to the palette, replacing the sea.